jamesrharwood/srqr/items/trustworthiness.md

 ---
 id: trustworthiness
 title: Techniques to enhance trustworthiness
+checklist:
-checklist: Describe any techniques to enhance trustworthiness and credibility of data analysis,(e.g., member checking, triangulation, audit trail).
+    text: Describe any techniques to enhance trustworthiness and credibility of data analysis,(e.g., member checking, triangulation, audit trail).
 Describe why you chose these techniques.
 ---

 ## What to write